 Lifestyle Matters and Carpet Color

-Your lifestyle and the way in which the carpeted room will be used are huge considerations in carpet color.
+Your lifestyle and the way how the carpeted room will be used are huge considerations in carpet color.
 A busy household with kids, pets and working parents doesn't usually lend itself well to white carpets, which can show soiling more easily than other colors.

 Choose Your Carpet Color Wisely